songduoma/RAG2AN/README.md

 > Research/defense use only.
 Do not deploy this to spread misinformation.

 RAG²AN links a retrieval-augmented generator with a DeBERTa-based discriminator in a GAN-style loop and adds **Verbal Adversarial Feedback (VAF)**.
 The discriminator returns P(real), suspicious tokens, detection reasons, and improvement tips; the generator rewrites with that feedback and can run brief LoRA mini-SFT between rounds.
 Both local HF (GPU) and OpenAI-compatible API generation are supported.
-Wikipedia and Google retrieval are available; wiki snippets are re-ranked with a sentence embedding model.
+Google retrieval (SerpAPI) is used for RAG.

 ## Highlights
 - **VAF feedback loop**: discriminator surfaces suspicious terms, confidence, reasons, and fix suggestions; generator rewrites against that signal.
 - **Dynamic balance**: skip discriminator training when fool rate is too low; label smoothing slows D; forced resume after configured skips.
 - **Few-shot cache**: fakes that fooled D are stored (up to 5) and injected as hints in later prompts.
 - **LoRA mini-SFT**: in local mode, high-score fakes fine-tune LoRA for a few steps with KL regularization and gradient clipping; warm-up SFT allowed.
-- **Retrieval choices**: wiki or Google (SerpAPI) for generator and discriminator; wiki snippets ranked via `BAAI/bge-small-en-v1.5` on CPU/CUDA/auto.
+- **Retrieval choices**: Google (SerpAPI) for generator and discriminator; DPR cached retrieval is still supported for prepared datasets.
 - **Data handling**: CNN/DailyMail keeps the shortest 10k articles for speed; date fields normalized; description filled from text when missing.

 ## Requirements